 A workshop report has been drafted, which provides a summary of the common themes collected from the Open Day.
 This report captures the common themes and summarised responses of the workshop participants only and does not include all of the detailed comments and statements captured on the day.
 The MHN Co-Leads will be utilising the detailed commentaries of the workshop to influence and support future initiatives of the MHN.

 Following the governance transfer of the Mental Health Network from the Department of Health to the Mental Health Commission, in 2017, the Mental Health Commission initiated a review of the Mental Health Network (the Review) to inform new arrangements to be established by the Mental Health Commission.

 The aim of the Review was to examine current Mental Health Network structure and function, thereby identifying ways to optimise the role of the Mental Health Network and its overarching goal to support collaboration, reform and innovation across the mental health sector.

-The Review was undertaken via two online surveys to seek direct feedback from relevant stakeholders, including: Sub Network Steering Group members; Mental Health Network Executive Advisory Group members; Sub Network Sponsors; and relevant Department of Health staff.
+The Review was undertaken via two online surveys to seek direct feedback from relevant stakeholders, including: Network Steering Committee members; Mental Health Network Executive Advisory Group members; Network Sponsors; and relevant Department of Health staff.
 The Mental Health Commission also conducted face to face meetings with key stakeholders to elicit feedback regarding the efficacy and best practice of the Mental Health Network.